jake-knerr/js-style-guide/README.md

 class Kls {}
 ```

-#### Use code documentation to signal that a member is private.
-Do not use any code conventions like leading underscores.
+#### Do not use any code conventions like leading underscores to signal privacy.

 > Why?
 Since built-in privacy does not exist idiomatically, a code convention is code as documentation, which this guide discourages.